wp-plugins/ezanga-contextual/readme.txt

 8) Click the dropdown arrow on the "eZanga Contextual" widget to display all customizable features.

-9) You will need a Token to complete this form, if you do not alreay know what your token is, call your eZanga sales rep at 888-439-2642 or login to traffic advisors to get it.
+9) You will need a Token to complete this form, if you don't alreay know what your token is, call your eZanga sales rep at 888-439-2642 or log in to Traffic Advisors® to get it.

-10) Fill out the form and hit Save.
+10) Fill out the form and hit 'Save.'

-11) Your contexutal ad will display on your Wordpress website (there is a max limit of 5 contextual ads per page).
+11) Your Contexutal ad will display on your Wordpress website (there is a max limit of 5 Contextual ads per page).

+== How Do I Sign up for Traffic Advisors? ==

+1) Sign up for a Traffic Advisors account at https://trafficadvisors.ezanga.com/#Signup.

+2) Shortly after completing the form, you'll receive a confirmation email with directions to complete the sign up process.

+3) After filling out your contact information, you’ll be taken to a source request form.
+Enter your WordPress blog’s information in the ‘Source Information’ section and complete the rest of the form.

+4) Wait for your account to be approved by an account manager.
+It usually takes one to two business days.

+5) Once your account has been approved, go to 'AdTypes' -> 'Contextual Advertising' -> 'Create New Ad Unit.'

+6) To get your InText token for the plugin, create a new ad unit using your blog as the source.

 == Deactivate eZanga Contextual==